-Pillar 1 Firm specific calculation based on individual firms' risk weighted assets - a minimum of 8%.
-Pillar 2A Firm specific calcula ation for risks not fully captured under Pillar 1.
+Pillar 1 Firm specific calculation minimum of 8%.
+Firm specific calculation based on individual firms' risk weighted assets - a minimum of 8%.
+Pillar 2A Firm specific calculation for risks not fully captured under Pillar 1.
 Capital Conservation Buffer Phased in between 2016 and 2019.
 Used to absorb losses in periods of economic and financial stress.
-1.875% from 1 January 2018, increasing to 2.5% by 1 January 2019.
-Pillar 2B Countercyclical Buffer Set by the Bank of England's Financial Policy Committee within a range of 0% and 2.5%.
+Final level of 2.5% from 1 January 2019 Pillar 2B Countercyclical Buffer Set by the Bank of England's Financial Policy Committee within a range of 0% and 2.5%.
 To ensure financial institutions build up capital in favourable economic conditions, which can be utilised in economic downturns.
-Increased from 0.5% to 1.0% from 28 November 2018.
+1.0% from 28 November 2018 2.0% from 16 December 2020